autodesk-tandem/tandem-sample-emb-viewer/readme.md

 If you just want to run the application without modifying source code, please visit: https://autodesk-tandem.github.io/tandem-sample-emb-viewer/

 Login with your Autodesk ID and then choose one of the Facilities you have access to.
-If you have not setup any Facilities yet, please use the Tandem application to do so: https://tandem.autodesk.com
+If you have not yet used Tandem, you will first need to do the following:
+1. Sign up for a free Tandem account: [Tandem signup](https://intandem.autodesk.com/contact-us/?form_type=account#contact-forms)
+2. Set up a Facility by importing models and assigning Parameters via Classificaiton: https://tandem.autodesk.com
+3. See https://intandem.autodesk.com/resources/ for more information on how to do this.